nabiilahputri13/advprog-modul6/README.md

 # Reflection - Tutorial 6 ｡⋆୨୧˚

-1. [**Commit 1 Reflection notes**] Simply the **handle_connection** method reads HTTP request line by line, stores it for further processing if neeeded, and prints out sentence for debugging.
+1. [**Commit 1 Reflection notes**] Simply, the **handle_connection** method reads HTTP request line by line, stores it for further processing if neeeded, and prints out sentence for debugging.

     ```
     fn handle_connection(mut stream: TcpStream)